kszenes/MementoChem/README.md

 ## Acknowledgments

-- List of basis sets are taken from [Basis Set Exchange](https://github.com/MolSSI-BSE/basis_set_exchange)
+- List of basis sets have been taken from [Basis Set Exchange](https://github.com/MolSSI-BSE/basis_set_exchange)
-- List of DFT functionals are adapted from the [ORCA manual](https://www.faccts.de/docs/orca/6.0/manual/contents/detailed/model.html#choice-of-functional)
+- List of DFT functionals have been adapted from the [ORCA manual](https://www.faccts.de/docs/orca/6.0/manual/contents/detailed/model.html#choice-of-functional)